hadrienj/StaircaseJS/readme.md

 });
 ```

-This object has to contain the name of the staircase as key and its parameters in another object as property.
+This object has to contain the name of the staircase as `key` and its parameters in another object as `property`.
 Thus, the form of the argument is:

 ```js
 {